-When completing a library card application at a member library, the patron consents for their data to be used for automated library notifications regarding available holds, checkouts, renewals, overdue materials, and card expirations.
+When completing a library card application at a member library, the patron consents to their data being used for automated library notifications regarding available holds, checkouts, renewals, overdue materials, and card expirations.
 Libraries may also directly communicate with a patron about issues with their account.
 No other access is assumed or approved when registering for a library card.